 Croatian coach GM Davorin Kuljasevic (2591 Elo) has just completed Improve Your Decision Making – a 10-hour course laser-focused on the crucial topic of decision-making.

 Drawing on years of experience coaching club players rated between 1600 and 2200, Davorin has identified the 9 types of decisions that players have to make in real games.

 He explains the errors in thinking that lead to mistakes at these critical junctures… and gives you easy-to-follow processes for getting them right.

 - The Complex Center.
 Should you close the center, initiate a pawn exchange, or wait for your opponent to take?
 Recapture with a pawn or piece?
 Many players underestimate the long-lasting impact of these early decisions.
 Davorin shows you how to come out on top in the central battle.

 - Keeping the Advantage: Your initiative can slip away with one inaccurate move.
 If you’ve sacrificed material or made positional concessions, that can be fatal.
 This course shows you how to find hyper-accurate moves when attacking so you get the win your play deserves.

 - The Opening.
 Most openings can be navigated well even if you find yourself in unfamiliar territory.
 GM Kuljasevic shows you how to avoid automatic moves like Nf3 and Bc4 and find the strategically strongest plan – making the rest of the game much easier for you.

 - The Endgame.
-Endgames have all the tactics and strategy that middlegames do, but slip-up here and there’s no coming back.
+Endgames have all the tactics and strategies that middlegames do, but slip-up here and there’s no coming back.
 You need to learn when to apply general principles and when to break the rules if you want to be successful.
-Davorin covers endgame technique in chapters 19 and 20.
+Davorin covers the endgame technique in chapters 19 and 20.